Topological surface-state destruction via trivializing proximity effect: Lattice localization despite continuum criticality: Open questions

 \begin{enumerate} \item{What is the physical picture behind the trivialization of surface states in class-CI bulk topological lattice models?
 For class AIII, a Berry curvature mechanism was uncovered in Ref.~\cite{UFO24}, reviewed in Sec.~\ref{sec:SWQC}.
 This cannot apply to class CI due to the $T^2 = +1$ time-reversal symmetry in the latter.
 One possibility is quantum geometry \cite{Provost80,torma2023essay,QGRev1,QGRev2}, although for the case studied here the surface-trivial band hybridization does \emph{not} open up a spectral gap, see Fig.~\ref{fig:lattice_flat_spec}(a).
 Moreover, the absence of a robust TPE for the continuum model studied here (with a spectral hybridization gap in the clean limit) suggests that one must confront the quantum geometry of bands that \emph{interpolate} between 2D to 3D in the slab geometry. } \item{A second key result of this work is the divergence between lattice and continuum surface models regarding the fragility of class-CI surface states.
 This points to a fundamental incompleteness of the 2D continuum Dirac equation for describing topological surface states.
 In particular, the TPE (introduced in Ref.~\cite{UFO24} but explored for the first time numerically here) gives conflicting results for bulk lattice versus continuum surface calculations.
 Are there important implications for twisted moir\'e materials such as TBLG?
 This is an especially interesting, but potentially fraught question, given the \emph{lattice-scale quasiperiodicity} (i.e., non-translational invariance) of twisted multilayers. } \item{Finally, another persistent mystery is the \emph{delocalization mechanism} for class-CI surface states at finite energy, i.e.\ the spectrum-wide quantum criticality scenario.
 For class AIII, the observation of critical, integer-quantum-Hall-plateau states at all nonzero surface-state energies is understood as the result of a statistical symmetry, tuning between surface-state topological Anderson insulators that are nucleated by Berry curvature from the surface-bulk interface or TPE \cite{UFO24}.
 From a symmetry-class perspective, this is natural because finite-energy states of any class-AIII system are expected to reside in the unitary class A, which also hosts the quantum Hall effect \cite{Evers08}.

 By contrast, finite-energy states of a class-CI system (topological or trivial, bulk or surface, lattice or continuum) are expected to reside in the orthogonal class AI \cite{Ghorashi18}, a class that is believed to \emph{always localize} in two spatial dimensions \cite{Evers08}.
 In Ref.~\cite{Ghorashi18}, it was argued that class-C might alternatively be realized for finite-energy surface states of a class-CI bulk, based in part on a symmetry analysis of replicated nonlinear sigma model target manifolds.
 The numerical results for SWQC obtained here and in \cite{Ghorashi18,Karcher21} are consistent with the spin quantum Hall plateau transition in class C, but no physical picture has yet emerged to convincingly explain this observation.
-An alternative scenario could be an (at present unknown) delocalization mechanism for class AI that happens to give a very similar multifractal spectrum as the class-C plateau transition. }
+An alternative scenario could be an (at present unknown) delocalization mechanism for class AI that happens to give a very similar multifractal spectrum as the class-C plateau transition. } \item{We note that continuum \emph{bulk} theories are sometimes used to model topological materials.
+The results obtained here and in Ref.~\cite{UFO24} imply that bulk \emph{Dirac} models are problematic, as 2D Dirac surface states in such models typically co-exist (and never merge with) the bulk up to arbitrarily large energies.
+On the other hand, surface states span a finite range and merge with the bulk in some faithful non-relativistic continuum models, e.g.\ for 3-He-B \cite{He3Rev}.} \end{enumerate}